Suraj151/esp8266-framework/README.md

 ### 7.2 The terminal contract

 Anything that wants to feed the CLI implements `iTerminalInterface` — byte-level reads and writes overloaded for every primitive type, plus the terminal affordances.
-Three implementations ship: the serial port, the client object a TCP server hands back for telnet, and the SSH channel wrapper.
+Four implementations ship: the serial port, the client object a TCP server hands back for telnet, the SSH channel wrapper, and `__i_null_terminal`.

+The null terminal swallows everything written to it and never has anything to read.
+It exists because a session is bound to a terminal, so work that must run under a session with nobody watching — a cron job, say — would otherwise have to borrow the console's terminal, and would be refused whenever somebody was logged in on it.
+Attaching to the sink instead makes such work independent of who is signed in.

 When a telnet or SSH client connects, its service calls `useTerminal(client)`, which attaches a fresh session and draws a login prompt on that client alone.
 Serial holds its slot from boot.
 Nothing leaks between sessions.